Skip to main navigation Skip to search Skip to main content

 Fingerprint

-Dive into the research topics of 'Falls, hospitalizations, and poor self-rated health in older people with diabetes and frailty: A secondary analysis of SABE-Colombia'.
+Dive into the research topics of 'Falls, hospitalizations, and poor self-rated health in older people with diabetes and frailty: a secondary analysis of SABE-Colombia'.
 Together they form a unique fingerprint.

 Cite this